diegodalvarez/MarketConcentration/README.md

 I'd like to further examin this via rolling regression.
 In terms of factor space there are two directions to look into the large cap vs. small cap factors.
 A possible idea would be to use rolling returns (and later rolling OLS variables) for each factor and then comparing a lagged small caps to large cap, since we expect the small caps to "catch-up" to the large caps.
 One of the problems with this model is that it is very easy to overfit, given that we would need to find a suitable period to lag.
 Although the results from this model may be promising and we can enhance the model with latent-factor models, which opens up the world of many other more complex models, we can easily overfit our original data, and greatly overfit our latent-model factor.

+# Todo
+1. Extend to international Equities
+2. Adding in AR model